Redot-Engine/redot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Along with the
-`new features present in 4.0 <https://github.com/godotengine/godot/blob/master/CHANGELOG.md>`__,
+`new features present in 4.0 <https://github.com/redotengine/redot/blob/master/CHANGELOG.md>`__,
 upgrading gives the following advantages:

 - Many bugs are fixed in 4.0, but cannot be resolved in 3.x for various reasons (such as graphics API differences or backwards compatibility).
-- 4.x will enjoy a longer :ref:`support period <doc_release_policy>`.
-Godot 3.x
+- 4.x will enjoy a longer :ref:`support period <doc_release_policy>`. redot 3.x
   will continue to be supported for some time after 4.0 is released, but it will eventually stop receiving support.

-See :ref:`doc_docs_changelog` for a list of pages documenting new features in Godot 4.0.
+See :ref:`doc_docs_changelog` for a list of pages documenting new features in redot 4.0.

 Disadvantages of upgrading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you don't *need* any features present in Godot 4.0, you may want to stay on Godot 3.x for the following reasons:
+If you don't *need* any features present in redot 4.0, you may want to stay on redot 3.x for the following reasons:

-- `Godot 3.x is tried and true, while Godot 4 remains in its early stages. <https://godotengine.org/article/release-management-4-0-and-beyond>`__
+- `redot 3.x is tried and true, while redot 4 remains in its early stages. <https://redotengine.org/article/release-management-4-0-and-beyond>`__

-  - Godot 4.0 is expected to contain workflow and performance issues that Godot 3.x doesn't have.
-These issues will be ironed out over time in future Godot 4.x releases.
+  - redot 4.0 is expected to contain workflow and performance issues that redot 3.x doesn't have.
+These issues will be ironed out over time in future redot 4.x releases.

-- Godot 4 has fewer third-party tutorials available compared to Godot 3.x.
+- redot 4 has fewer third-party tutorials available compared to redot 3.x.
-  If you're new to game engines, you may have a better experience using Godot 3.x as a result.
+  If you're new to game engines, you may have a better experience using redot 3.x as a result.
-- Godot 4's baseline hardware requirements (such as memory usage) are slightly higher, both for the editor and exported projects.
+- redot 4's baseline hardware requirements (such as memory usage) are slightly higher, both for the editor and exported projects.
 This was required for the implementation of some core optimizations.
-- Since Godot 4 includes more features than Godot 3, Godot 4's binary size for exported projects is larger.
+- Since redot 4 includes more features than redot 3, redot 4's binary size for exported projects is larger.
 While this can be mitigated by :ref:`optimizing a build for size <doc_optimizing_for_size>`, a 4.0 build with a given set of enabled modules will remain larger compared to a 3.x build with the same modules.
 This can be an issue for :ref:`exporting to the Web <doc_exporting_for_web>`, as binary size directly influences how fast the engine can initialize (regardless of download speed).
-- Godot 4 does not and will not have support for GLES2 rendering.
+- redot 4 does not and will not have support for GLES2 rendering.
-  (There is still support for GLES3 rendering using the new OpenGL backend, which means that devices without Vulkan support can still run Godot 4.)
+  (There is still support for GLES3 rendering using the new OpenGL backend, which means that devices without Vulkan support can still run redot 4.)

   - If you are targeting **very** old hardware such as Intel Sandy Bridge (2nd generation) integrated graphics, this will prevent the project from running